barisaksan/swe573/README.md

-# Accessibility Violations Tracker android application
+# Accessibility Violations Tracker

+This is an android application designed and developed for BOUN SWE 573 course project.
+The aim is to create a social accessibility violations tracker to raise awareness and document accessibility violations in cities.

 kanban board:
 https://waffle.io/barisaksan/swe573